-Now that you have enabled the module fist time so you have to upgrade database of module by using this command line:
+Now that you have enabled the module first time, so you have to upgrade the database of the module by using this command line:

 php bin/magento setup:upgrade

-After successfully enabling the module, check the status of modules again with the command line that was mentioned before.
+After successfully enabling the module, recheck the status of modules with the command line that was mentioned before.

 Finally, we have created a module in Magento 2.
-In the next part, we will learn how to add custom tab on product page in Magento 2.
-If you have any problem or would like to add to the discussion, leave a comment below!
+In the next part, we will learn how to add the custom tab on the product page in Magento 2.
+Leave a comment below if you have any problem or would like to add to the discussion!